diabalsaadiOP/interview-agent/sentiment_results_interview.md

 - **LLM Sentiment:** Neutral
 - **Explanation:** Neutral

-The interviewer seems to be moving on with the conversation without delving into deeper questions about the job responsibilities, indicating a lack of interest or curiosity in that aspect of the role.
+The speaker's response indicates that they will provide information about the job duties, without expressing any opinion or emotion.

 ### Segment 9
 > We're looking for someone to supervise two office clerks.
 Handle all the correspondence, arrange meetings, and manage the front office.
 Have you had any supervisory experience?